Last updated by at .

 Want to see this amazing diaper???
 Yeah you do!

-buttons diapers overnight cloth diaper
+buttons diapers overnight cloth diapers

 The first thing you might notice is that the microfiber inserts for this diaper lay on top of the diaper, rather than being stuffed.
 The bottom layer actually snaps onto the diaper to ensure that it won’t move around too much.
 The second insert is the overnight insert, and it actually snaps onto the daytime insert.
 SO SMART!!!
 Check out the thickness of these two layers, too!

-buttons diapers overnight cloth diaper
+buttons diapers overnight cloth diapers

 Is the diaper a little bulky?
 Yes.
 But Layah isn’t uncomfortable in it at all.
 She’s slept great in it every time we’ve used it.
 And NO LEAKS!
 That is the key!!!